salmanfrds/moneytrail/README.md

     G -- Swipe Item --> J[Delete Transaction]
     H -- Click Logout --> K[Logout & Return to Login]
 ```
+### Interaction Summary
+* Users must authenticate before accessing core features
+* Navigation is controlled via the Bottom Navigation Bar
+* Transactions can be added from anywhere using the FAB
+* Logout clears session and returns the user to the login screen

 ## k) References & Documentation